sierra392/cse15l-lab-reports/lab-report-4.md

 > **Step 7 (Edit code to fix failing test)**
 - Commands: `vim ListExamples.java`
 - Commands inside vim: `<j>` 44 times, `<l>` 12 times,  `<x>`, `<i>`, `<enter>`, `<2>`, `<esc>`, `:wq`, `<enter>`
 - First I entered the vim editor.
 Then I positioned my cursor over the appriopiate spot in the file, using `<j>` and `<l>`.
 Then I deleted the incorrect character and entered the correct charater using delete and insert mode in vim.
 Finally I saved my changes with the command `:wq`.
+I only screenshotted a portion of ListExamples.java because it didn't all fit on my screen.
 - ![Image](photo2.4.png)
 > **Step 8 (Run tests again with sucess)**
 - Commands: `<^>` 3 times (`javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` was 3 up in my search history), `<enter>`, `<^>` 3 times ( `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was 3 up in my search history), `<enter>`,